Americans with Disabilities Act of 1990: Service animals

 The ADA Service Animal Guidelines protect persons with disabilities and their access to public spaces, businesses, and local or state government services.
-Representatives for a business or organization are only allowed to ask two questions (1) is the animal is a service animal and (2) ask what tasks is the animal trained to perform.
+Representatives for a business or organization are only allowed to ask two questions (1) ask if the animal is a service animal and (2) ask what tasks is the animal trained to perform.
 Business representatives are not allowed to ask the service animal to perform the task, request documentation (such as an ID) for the animal, and finally are not allowed to inquire about the nature of the person's disability.
-A service animal can be barred from entry or removed "if the dog’s presence would fundamentally alter the nature of the goods, services, programs, or activities provided to the public."
+A service animal can be barred from entry or removed "if the dog's presence would fundamentally alter the nature of the goods, services, programs, or activities provided to the public".

 A service animal cannot be asked to be removed unless either the animal is out of control and their handler cannot get the animal under control (e.g., the dog is barking uncontrollably and cannot be calmed) or if the animal is not housebroken.
 It is worth noting that a service animal is not allowed to be removed or barred from entry even in the case of another patron's allergies or of fear of animals.

 Businesses that prepare or serve food must allow service animals and their owners on the premises even if state or local health laws would otherwise prohibit animals.
 Additional protections outlined under the ADA ensures that disabled people and their service animals cannot be isolated from other patrons, treated less favorably than other patrons, or charged fees that are not charged to other patrons without animals.
 The ADA also specifies that if a business requires a deposit or fee to be paid by patrons with pets, it must waive the charge for service animals.

 However, there are some protections for businesses in regards to possible damages caused by a service animal such as, "if a business such as a hotel normally charges guests for damage that they cause, a customer with a disability may also be charged for damage caused by himself or his service animal."